Operation Kutschera

-Operation Kutschera was the code name for the successful execution of Franz Kutschera, SS and Reich's Police Chief in German-occupied Warsaw, who was shot on 1 February 1944 by a combat sabotage unit of Kedyw of the Home Army (predecessor of Battalion Parasol) primarily composed by members of scouting and guiding Gray Ranks.
-This special action was a part of the larger Operation Heads - the code name of a series of executions of Nazi officials by the Polish Resistance.
+Operation Kutschera was the code name for the Polish resistance's assassination of Austrian Nazi Franz Kutschera, SS and Reich's Police Chief in German-occupied Warsaw, outside his office on his way to work.

+After being tried in absentia by the Polish Secret State, Kutschera was shot dead on 1 February 1944 by the Kedyw special operations unit of the underground Home Army.
+It was a part of the larger Operation Heads - the code name of a series of post-trial assassination of Nazi officials by the Polish Resistance.

+300 randomly-chosen Polish civilians were murdered in reprisal.

 Background

-SS-Brigadeführer and Generalmajor of the Polizei, Franz Kutschera, became SS and Police Leader of the Warsaw District on 25 September 1943.
+SS-Brigadeführer and Generalmajor der Polizei, Franz Kutschera, became SS and Police Leader of the Warsaw District on 25 September 1943.
 During his earlier posting in the Mogilev District of the Soviet Union he proved himself as a ruthless officer, prone to brutal and unscrupulous methods.

 Soon after his arrival in Warsaw he stepped up terror measures directed against the civilian population.
 The number of public executions and łapanka round-ups were increased, and lists of hostages to be shot in reprisal for civil disobedience or any attack on a German soldier were published daily.
 These actions, based on a decree by Hans Frank, were intended to crush the will to resist among the Polish population.
 As a result, the Polish underground leadership included Kutschera in its "Operation Heads" list.

-Kutschera's whereabouts in Warsaw were a closely guarded secret but were discovered by Aleksander Kunicki (code name "Rayski"), head of intelligence of the Agat company, while he was investigating two other assassination targets: Dr Ludwig Hahn, Chief of the Sicherheitspolizei and Sicherheitsdienst in occupied Warsaw and SS-Sturmbannführer Walter Stamm.
+Kutschera's whereabouts in Warsaw were a closely guarded secret but were discovered by Aleksander Kunicki (code name "Rayski"), head of intelligence of the Agat company, while he was investigating two other assassination targets: Dr Ludwig Hahn, Kommandeur of the Sicherheitspolizei and the Sicherheitsdienst (SD) in occupied Warsaw and SS-Sturmbannführer Walter Stamm.

 In the course of his surveillance of the area around the Gestapo HQ on Aleje Szucha, Rayski one day noticed an Opel Admiral limousine entering the drive of the building at Aleje Ujazdowskie number 23, which was then the SS headquarters in Warsaw (and now houses the Hungarian Embassy).
 The SS-man who emerged from the car wore the insignia of a general, and Rayski began to monitor his arrivals and departures from the building.
 The SS-man was soon identified as Kutschera, who actually lived only 150 metres away, at Aleja Róż number 2.
 Rayski also discovered that despite the short distance from his home to the SS headquarters, Kutschera always used his car to get there.